ricky8k/Simple-Vector-Add-Sub-Calculator/README.md

 Download `Simple.Vector.Add-Sub.Calculator.py` from the Releases tab.
 Run/open to start the script.

-There are multiple variations of this program, the following are available:
+There are multiple variations of this program:
-- `Simple.Vector.Add-Sub.Calculator.2-V.py`
+- `Simple.Vector.Add-Sub.Calculator.2-V.py` | 2 Vectors
+- `Simple.Vector.Add-Sub.Calculator.3-V.py` | 3 Vectors (in development)
+- `Simple.Vector.Add-Sub.Calculator.4-V.py` | 4 Vectors (maybe)

 File should work with most online IDEs.